Melbourne1800 010 110

 Older thick spongy warm season grasses (Couch, Kikuyu) can be “dethatched” by mid summer.

-Most lawns will benefit from an application of Lawn Food that has a high Nitrogen content.
+Most lawns will benefit from an application of Lawn Food with high Nitrogen content.
 Look on the packet.
 You will see an analysis listing the percentage of Nitrogen, Phosphorous and Potassium as three numbers.

 Typically Lawn Food has a higher number for Nitrogen which is the first number compared to the Phosphorous and Potassium numbers.
 Feed your lawn twice each season except in winter when the lawn is not active and does not require additional nutrition.